Skip To Content

 • How many businesses and people engage in the Engage Responsibly education

-• How many SMBs download the responsible media tools
+• How many individuals and SMBs access the tools

-• Our 2023 goal is to launch Engage Responsibly’s educational curriculum, with a supporting campaign and programming to begin driving SMB and consumer awareness, education, and action on the issue of online hate.
+• Our 2023 goal is to launch Engage Responsibly’s educational curriculum, with a supporting campaign and programming to begin driving SMB and consumer awareness, education, and informed response to the issue of online hate.
 Further, we look to scale Engage Responsibly as a long-term business system for ongoing impact.
-2023 will be our pilot year, focused on the U.S., to test and learn, with ambitions of scaling globally in the future, and, together with GARM, establishing the right KPIs for measuring success towards our goal of reducing online hate.
+2023 is our pilot year, focused on the U.S., to test and learn, with ambitions of scaling globally in the future, and establishing the right KPIs for measuring success towards our goal of reducing online hate.

 Get Involved